avault/3D-orbits/README.md

 # 3D-orbits
-A 3D visualization of objects in an orbit.
+A 3D visualization of objects in an orbit, created by ETHS student Ian Salamon using the Python mode of [Processing](https://processing.org/).